 We work with a number of different budgets to suit a variety of groups’ needs.
-If you’re interested in bringing Feministing to your center, campus, or organization, email our speaking coordinator here (tpaperny AT gmail DOT com) for more information on fees and availability.
+If you’re interested in bringing Feministing to your center, campus, or organization, contact jos AT feministing DOT com for more information on fees and availability.
 (The sooner you get in touch with us, the better–we’re booking Fall and Spring events now!)

 Questions we pose to one another and to the audience include:

 - How is the failing economy changing our movements?

 - What can we do to end sexual assault on college campuses?